guertinlab/Tn5bias/seqOutATACBias_setup/README.md

 <br />
 <br />
 <br />
-Once the "masks" command has finished running, an output "union" bedGraph file will be in the directory.
+Once the "masks" command has finished running, an output union bedGraph file will be written into the directory with a "\_union" tag added onto the input file name.

 To apply the seqOutATACBias rule ensemble correction, the "scale" command is used with the union bedGraph file as input:
 ```sh